 Brad Wilson

-Brad Wilson, Managing Partner and Chief Executive Officer at StoneTurn, leverages more than two decades of experience in forensic accounting and forensic auditing to advise companies and their counsel on […]
+Brad Wilson, StoneTurn’s Managing Partner, leverages nearly two decades of experience in forensic accounting to advise companies and their counsel on complex financial, accounting, valuation and compliance matters.
+Brad has […]

 Read Bio